dpasca/TinyAIDriver/README.md

 **TrainingManager** orchestrates the training process, by calling the evaluation function and passing the results to the EvolutionEngine.

 **QuickThreadPool** is a simple thread pool implementation that allows the training process to be parallelized.

+The simulation logic for the synthetic environment is contained in the `Simulation` class.

+In `main.cpp`, a `calcFitnessFn` function is defined for `TrainingManager`, which is responsible for running the simulation with a given neural network and returning its fitness (success score).

+The rest of the code is for display and user interface.

 ## Contacts